 RULES AND REGULATIONS

 Listed below are our rules for the use of Kanawha facilities.
 Please make sure the members of your family are familiar with these, especially if your children are old enough to be at Kanawha without parents.
 During the pool season, we have a full time staff, but young children need to be supervised by parents and staff members at all times.
 This is especially true in the pools.
 Non-swimmers under the age of 8 must have a parent within an arm’s length when they are in the pool, including when they are in the shallow end of the lap pool.
-Non-swimmers may not be in the lap pool.
+NON-SWIMMERS MAY NOT BE IN THE LAP POOL AT ANY TIME, EVEN WITH AN ADULT.
+No child wearing a flotation device is allowed in the lap pool.
 Young children should not go into the restrooms alone because the doors are difficult for the small children to open when they exit.
 Please remind children of all ages to treat the facilities with respect, and please report accidents to a staff member immediately so that any necessary clean-up can be done quickly.
 When the pools are closed, there is a small staff available most of the time, so children should always be supervised on the playground and tennis courts.
 On a year-round basis, everyone is asked to promptly and properly dispose of their trash (recyclables in the blue containers, trash in the garbage cans) so as not to attract insects and animals.

 ALL MEMBERS AND GUESTS SWIM AT THEIR OWN RISK!